Evolution by gene duplication: Dosage effect or gene amplification

 The so-called 'dosage' of a gene refers to the amount of mRNA transcripts and subsequently translated protein molecules produced from a gene per time and per cell.

 If the amount of gene product is below its optimal level, there are two kinds of mutations that can increase dosage: increases in gene expression by promoter mutations and increases in gene copy number by gene duplication.

 The more copies of the same (duplicated) gene a cell has in its genome, the more gene product can be produced simultaneously.
 Assuming that no regulatory feedback loops exist that automatically down-regulate gene expression, the amount of gene product (or gene dosage) will increase with each additional gene copy, until some upper limit is reached or sufficient gene product is available.

 Furthermore, under positive selection for increased dosage, a duplicated gene could be immediately advantageous and quickly increase in frequency in a population.
 In this case, no further mutations would be necessary to preserve (or retain) the duplicates.
 However, at a later time, such mutations could still occur, leading to genes with different functions (see below).

+Dosage-balance can also preserve duplicates when genes participate in protein complexes or regulatory networks, because whole-genome duplication tends to retain dosage-sensitive genes by duplicating interacting partners together, whereas small-scale duplication of one component can disrupt stoichiometric balance.
+Transcription factors and signal-transduction components are overrepresented among duplicates retained after whole-genome duplication, consistent with this model.

 Gene dosage effects after duplication can also be harmful to a cell and the duplication might therefore be selected against.
 For instance, when the metabolic network within a cell is fine-tuned so that it can only tolerate a certain amount of a certain gene product, gene duplication would offset this balance.